thomas-compagnoni/iOthello/README.md

 ### Final evaluation of the move

 - Now we need to apply the score function on every board computed in the Montecarlo tree.
 - For the example before: score = -1.56397049

 <p align="center">
 <img src="https://github.com/ThomasMind/Othello-AI/blob/12f70cab51547ccf68f00a579ac4c4199fd5b9d1/figs/scores.png" alt="alt text" width="550" height="350">

+- We now need only two final steps to find the best move, for every subset we find the minimum score, which is shown at the bottom in the picture.
+This can be intrepreted as the worst case-scenario after the response move of the opponent.
+We want to minimize that risk.
+- The best move is the one with the maximum value, in the example above is the move 3.
+> We can apply the rule also to player two by inverting the steps, before we find the maxima than we choose the move with the minimum value.

+I didn't know it before, but it is **Minimax** function.
+This is a concept well known in game theory, I'll leave you the wikipedia [page](https://en.wikipedia.org/wiki/Minimax)